Event monitoring

 | B | The Event Viewer toolbar.
 This toolbar contains options that you can use to interact with events. |

-| C | From this menu you can reorganize the view contents. |
+| C | From this menu you can change how events appear in the Event viewer.
+You can choose list view, card view, or bubble view. |

 - List view